Current Events

 Email Signup

-HRCOLA sends email blasts announcing HRCOLA events such as the Annual Meeting and Pizza Party and providing information of interest to our members.
-We don’t do it too much, so you won’t be overwelmed.
-If you aren’t already on our email list (through an option on the membership signup portal) you can be added to our list my emailing us at [email protected], Give us your name and email and we will include in future emails.
+HRCOLA sends email blasts announcing HRCOLA events such as the Annual Meeting and Summer Party and providing information of interest to our members.
+We don’t do it too much, so you won’t be overwhelmed.
+If you aren’t already on our email list (through an option on the membership signup portal) you can be added to our list my emailing us at [email protected].
+Give us your name and email and we will include in future emails.

 Newsletter Committee